Massachusetts General Court: Province of Massachusetts Bay in New England

 This separation of powers led to some friction with the Royal Governor and the General Court.
 The General Court retained power over spending and budget and while the Royal Officers, in the form of the Governor, the Governor's Council, etc. had more executive authority the Court could cause political stalemate if its demands were not met.
 Even the Governor's reserve power to dissolve the General Court was ineffective because a new assembly had to be elected the following year.

 With the passage of the Intolerable Acts by the Parliament of Great Britain there was political turmoil in the province.
 With political disorder Thomas Gage, then the Royal Governor, cancelled the new elections for the General Court and in 1774 the assembly was essentially dissolved.
 This allowed the governor to rule by decree and appoint town governments.

-In defiance of British law and governor, members of the General Court formed the Massachusetts Provincial Congress and seized control of the colony except for Boston, where the governor's troops maintained control until British troops fled Boston on March 17, 1776.
+In defiance of both Crown law and Gage, members of the General Court formed the Massachusetts Provincial Congress and seized control of the colony except for Boston, where British troops maintained control until when they evacuated the city on March 17, 1776.
 The Governor's Council acted as the executive in the absence of the governor and lieutenant governor, administering the rebel forces of the colony during the early years of the American Revolutionary War, which began in Massachusetts at the Battles of Lexington and Concord on April 19, 1775.
 The General Assembly declared Massachusetts independent from Britain on May 1, 1776.
 With the war still ongoing, demands for government reform resulted in the Massachusetts Constitutional Convention of 1778, but the text proposed by the legislature failed in a statewide voter referendum.
 The Massachusetts Constitutional Convention of 1779–1780 was held by a specially-elected body, and the resulting text, after amendment and ratification, became the current state constitution.